Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 - The 'dataAddress' is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the asset.
 It may include a temporary authorization token.

-### 3. TransferSuspensionMessage
+### 3. TransferProcessSuspensionMessage

 #### Description

-The _TransferSuspensionMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
+The _TransferProcessSuspensionMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
 For example, if a policy violation was detected..

 ### 4. TransferProcessCompletionMessage